-Now- how will you enjoy your vacation with your little ones without needing another one when you get home?
-In this post we will cover it all: What to Bring, impromptu vacation schedules, sleeping arrangements, and how to not be "that Mom" on the airplane (although the Lord knows I've been "Her"!"
+How will you enjoy your vacation with your little ones without needing another one when you get home?
+In this blog post we will cover it all: What to Bring, impromptu vacation schedules, sleeping arrangements, and and exactly how to recover lost sleep from your vacation when you come back home.

-🎒 Pack n Play (not pictured): I LOVE the Nuna Sena Travel pack and play and you can't always rely on hotels or rental houses to have a crib for you.
-It's SUPER easy to take on the plane, flies for free, and sets up & down with ONE HAND.
-It's also a lot lighter in weight compared to others out there for the same price.
-Play it safe- plus I feel better knowing mine is super clean.
+🎒 Pack n Play: You can't always rely on hotels or rental houses to have a crib for you.
+It's SUPER easy to take a small PNP on the plane, they usually fly for free, and gives baby a sense of familiarity.
+Play it safe- I feel better knowing mine is super clean.

 🎒 Bottle opener- goes without saying.
 You deserve it!
 Cheers!